Drug Pump for Cancer Pain

 As someone who has chosen a Medtronic drug pump for chronic pain, you know first-hand the difference it can make.
 We want to ensure that you continue to benefit from your pain therapy.

-The SynchroMed II pump (the pump most often implanted after July 2004) has an elective replacement indicator (ERI) alarm.
-This alarm sounds when your pump is nearing End of Service.
-If the pump is not replaced after the ERI alarm sounds, the pump will continue to operate for a while, but will stop after 90 days.
+The SynchroMed II pump has an elective replacement indicator (ERI) alarm that sounds approximately 90 days before the pump stops delivering therapy.
 A stopped pump results in a loss of therapy that can lead to an underdose or withdrawal symptoms.
+If you hear an ERI alarm, contact your doctor.

-It is best not to wait for this alarm to sound before scheduling your pump replacement.
-It is a good idea to consider scheduling your replacement about 6 months prior to the automatic shut off at 7 years so there is no interruption in your therapy.
+It is a good idea to schedule your replacement about 6 months prior to the automatic shut off so there is no interruption in your therapy.

 Information on this site should not be used as a substitute for talking with your doctor.
 Always talk with your doctor about diagnosis and treatment information.